Ever wondered about Friday the 13th history? The origins around the superstition of Friday the 13th are arguable but still fascinating!

 Paraskavedekatriaphobia, or the fear of Friday the 13th.
 Really unsure why that name has to be so ridiculous.
 Where does this superstition that has turned into a legitimate fear come from though?
 Is it a worldwide superstition?
-Do some people celebrate it instead of run from it?
+Do some people celebrate it instead of running from it?
 Friday the 13th history is interesting, but a tad confusing too.

 There are many ideas surrounding the origin of Friday the 13th and no clear answer on which one is correct or agreed on the most.